gazpachu/joanmira/pages/blog/2016-08-17---how-to-set-up-a-react-es6-app-for-production-on-ubuntu/index.md

 We will install the latest current release of Node.js, using the NodeSource package archives.

 First, you need to install the NodeSource PPA in order to get access to its contents.
-Make sure you're in your home directory, and use curl to retrieve the installation script for the Node.js 6.x archives:
+Make sure you're in your home directory and use curl to retrieve the installation script for the Node.js 6.x archives:

 `cd ~
 curl -sL https://deb.nodesource.com/setup_6.x -o nodesource_setup.sh`